Wedding Flower Education: What Wedding Flowers Really Cost—And Why They’re Worth Every Penny

 Reality:

-Pinterest rarely provides the full story.
-Most images don't include the flower varieties, labor, rentals, installation, or regional pricing behind the design.
-A photo is inspiration, not a proposal.
+Pinterest shows the photograph, not the proposal.
+Most images don’t identify the flower varieties, labor, rentals, installation requirements, location, or year behind the design.
+A photograph is inspiration.
+It isn’t an estimate.

 Myth: “A professional florist is just arranging flowers.”